 Sarah Nickel is a Tk’emlupsemc Assistant professor of Indigenous Studies at the University of Saskatchewan.
 Her areas of research include comparative Indigenous histories, 20th century Indigenous politics, gender, Indigenous feminisms, and community-engaged research.
 Her work has appeared in several journals including American Indian Quarterly and BC Studies, and her first book Assembling Unity: Pan-Indigenous Politics, Gender, and the Union of BC Indian Chiefs was released by UBC Press in 2019.

 Noah Favel is a member of Poundmaker Cree Nation located on Treaty 6 territory.
-He is an undergraduate student at McGill University in History and Indigenous Studies.
-His research interests are the North-West Resistance and Indigenous relationships with western agriculture.
-He hopes to pursue a Master of Arts in Indigenous Studies.
+He is an undergraduate student at McGill University, whose research interests include the Northwest resistance.